prometheus/prometheus/docs/configuration/configuration.md

 # API URL to use when doing the List requests
 [ api_url: <string> | default = "https://api.scaleway.com" ]

-# Secret key to use when listing servers. https://console.scaleway.com/project/credentials
+# Secret key to use when listing targets. https://console.scaleway.com/project/credentials
 [ secret_key: <secret> ]

 # Project id to use when listing servers. https://console.scaleway.com/project/credentials